muldjord/occurity/README.md

 In theory most remote controls you might have lying around should work with the disclaimer that there are some remotes that use dual-output signals which makes them hard to use with the flirc interface.
 Only way to know is to just try.

+Note!
+The [Flirc infrared reciever](https://flirc.tv/more/flirc-usb) emulates a keyboard.
+For the remote to work, you need to install the Flirc software on a supported OS and configure the buttons on your remote to correspond with [these](README.md#keyboard-controls) keyboard keys.

 ## Software and configuration

 ### Operating system